jasonvolney/JasonVolney/README.md

 ### Hi there 👋!
 I'm a developer from Brazil! :house_with_garden:

 I am Jason Volney a developer who has a strong passion and interest for technology & design.
-I have a large experience at industrial manufacturing, but in this days I decide to migrate for Information of technology since 2017.
 I have interesting in Machine Learning, Computer Science and UX/UI Design.

 I'm focusing to learn and creating my own website to put my portifolio into it.